1. Customize the compute resource of the Mage web service

 - Update

-in project’s metadata.yaml file.
+cpuandmemorytheecs_configin project’s metadata.yaml file.
 Example config: - Add the

-at block level in pipeline’s metadata.yaml file.
+executor_configat block level in pipeline’s metadata.yaml file.
 Example config:

-at pipeline level and set run_pipeline_in_one_process
+executor_type at pipeline level and set run_pipeline_in_one_process to true.

-can also be set at pipeline level.
+executor_config can also be set at pipeline level.
 Here is the example pipeline metadata.yaml:

 Extra fields

-Field name | Description | Example values |
+| Field name | Description | Example values |

-assign_public_ip | Whether to assign public IP to the ECS task. | true/false (default: true) |
+| assign_public_ip | Whether to assign public IP to the ECS task. | true/false (default: true) |

-enable_execute_command | Whether to enable execute command for debugging | true/false (default: false) |
+| enable_execute_command | Whether to enable execute command for debugging | true/false (default: false) |

-wait_timeout | The maximum wait time for the ECS task (in seoncds).
+| wait_timeout | The maximum wait time for the ECS task (in seoncds).
 The default wait timeout for the ECS task is 10 minutes. | 1200 (default: 600) |

 GCP Cloud Run executor